 Web – type in “The Sheep’s Back Museum

-Much of the ground floor of the Old Mill is taken up with a Model Railway Display which was built by a former resident of Naracoorte, the late Lindsay Baker.
+Much of the ground floor of the Old Mill is taken up with a Model Railway Display that was built by a former resident of Naracoorte, the late Lindsay Baker.
 This layout would be one of the best, if not the best, operating layout on permanent public display in South Australia.
 The layout features three stations including models of Naracoorte, Kingston and Mt Gambier.
 With over 50 scratch-built buildings, many of which were based on prototypes in the South East, the layout is well worth a visit if you are a model railway enthusiast.
 The Museum is open every day, although the open hours vary slightly between winter and summer.

 National Railway Museum